-5 places to visit in December
+Take vacation in December?
+Yes -- at these 5 places

 The jagged granite peaks of Cerro Fitz Roy draw hikers from across the world to the backpacker town of El Chaltén, Argentina.
 The peaks have become the symbol of Patagonia.

-Lots of hiking trails abound, but the big two are the ones to Laguna de Los Tres and Laguna Torre.
+Lots of hiking trails abound, but the big two wind their way to Laguna de Los Tres and Laguna Torre.
 The Laguna de Los Tres hike takes you to the crystalline lake in front of Cerro Fitz Roy, which has a glacier spilling over it.
 Save the hike for a clear day.

 If hiking 15 miles in a day sounds like a lot, take a taxi or a van to Hostería El Pilar, which shaves the trip down to a tiring but doable 11-mile, 10-hour day hike.

-A visit to Patagonia wouldn't be complete without a trip to see the Perito Moreno Glacier, an hour away from the El Calafate.
+A visit to Patagonia wouldn't be complete without a trip to see the Perito Moreno Glacier, an hour away from El Calafate.
 The glacier is part of an ice field that spans parts of southern Argentina and Chile and is the world's third-largest reserve of fresh water.

-Half-day or full day hikes include a short boat ride to the base of the glacier as well as spikes to strap to the bottom of your hiking shoes.
+Half-day or full-day hikes include a short boat ride to the base of the glacier as well as spikes to strap to the bottom of your hiking shoes.
 Bring cash to pay for the park entrance fee, which isn't included in bus tours.

 Once you've hiked so much that your legs hurt, wander into downtown El Calafate and find a restaurant called Mi Rancho.
 The tiny home has few tables, but it serves up a meal worth savoring.
 From osso buco to Patagonian lamb, each dish is served with a lot of heart.
+(9 de Julio, Gdor.
+Moyano y, El Calafate, Santa Cruz, Argentina: +54 2902 49-0540)

 5. Orlando, Florida

-Note: This article originally was published in 2017, and it has been updated for 2018.